 All current measuring channels (that is, IL1, IL2, IL3 and I0) have their own indication LEDs.
-When any channel measurement exceeds the set threshold value for longer than 1.5 ms, its corresponding LED turns on.
+When any channel measurement exceeds the set threshold value, its corresponding LED turns on.
 In an open CT condition both the corresponding current channel indicator LED and the "Error" LED are blinking.